-In order to qualify under the Entrepreneur Immigration - Base Category, you must propose to establish a new business or purchase and improve an existing business.
+To qualify for the Entrepreneur Immigration - Base stream, you must propose to establish a new business or purchase and improve an existing business.

-If you are invited to submit an application, you must submit a comprehensive business plan that provides detailed information about your proposed business in B.C.
+If you are invited to apply, you must submit a comprehensive business plan that provides detailed information about your proposed business in B.C.
 For more information on required documents for an application, please refer to the Entrepreneur Immigration Application Guide available on the BC PNP website.